AldoMaine/Gaming/README.md

 ### Total DPS
 The total DPS is simply:
 $$\Large DPS=DPS_{kinetic}+DPS_{elemental}$$
 The calculations above are repeated for each target type (flesh, shields and armor) and the results are shown in the main window.
 An average of these 3 DPS numbers is also calculated and shown.
+Since most elemental damage is based on chance, if you click on the 'Calculate' button repeatedly you will see differences in the resultant numbers each time for guns with elemental damage effects.

 ## What isn’t included (yet)
 * Criticals